Confederated Tribes of the Chehalis Reservation: Reservation

+Economy

+The Chehalis Tribe owns and operates Lucky Eagle Casino, Eagle's Landing Hotel, Craft House Diner, Cafe and Espresso, Prime Rib and Steakhouse, Lil Caesar's in Rochester, Washington, the Great Wolf Lodge Resort and Talking Cedar Brewing in Grand Mound, Washington.
+It also owns three convenience stores, a fast food restaurant, two construction companies, and a cigarette stamping business.
+The tribe employs 1,498 people.

 Language

 English has become the common spoken language of the Tribe.
-Traditional languages include the Upper Chehalis and Lower Chehalis languages, which are derived from the Quinault languages of the Tsamosan branch of the Salish language family.
+Traditional languages include the Upper Chehalis and Lower Chehalis languages, which are derived from the Quinault languages of the Tsamosan, which is a Coast Salish language.
 The last native speaker of the Upper Chehalis language died in 2001.

-Economic development

-The Chehalis Tribe owns and operates Lucky Eagle Casino, Eagle’s Landing Hotel, Grand Buffet, Scatter Creek Grill, Prime Rib and Steakhouse, Sidewalk Deli in Rochester, Washington, the Great Wolf Lodge Resort and Talking Cedar Brewing in Grand Mound, Washington.
-It also owns three convenience stores, a fast food restaurant, two construction companies, and a cigarette stamping business.
-The tribe employs 1,498 people.